Showing 1-20 of 32 products

-Vendors offer a variety of functional breadth and depth in their e-prescribing solutions.
+Software providers offer a variety of functional breadth and depth in their e-prescribing solutions.
 Here are some of the most common capabilities:

 |Medication selection||Prescribers can typically choose from more than one option when searching for a medication to include in the prescription order, including generic alternatives to brand-name drugs.|